 Before we dive into your options, let’s talk about why it’s important for small businesses to offer health insurance in the first place.
 With so many businesses offering group health insurance coverage to employees, it might seem as though employers are required to offer a group health insurance policy.
 However, that isn’t the case.

 Under the Affordable Care Act, employers with 50 or more full-time employees must provide minimum essential coverage (MEC) to their employees.

 This doesn’t have to be in the form of traditional group health insurance.
 Offering a health reimbursement arrangement (HRA) is another way to provide benefits to your employees.
 We’ll review the different types of HRAs in the sections below.

 Option 1: Small group health insurance

-The traditional choice of most businesses is a group health insurance policy is a plan chosen by the business that provides coverage to employees and, potentially, employees’ dependents.
-Businesses that have between 2 and 50 full-time employees (or as many as 100 in some states) can purchase small group health insurance.
+The traditional choice for most businesses is a group health insurance policy.
+This is a health plan chosen by the business that provides coverage to employees and, potentially, employees’ dependents.
+Businesses with between 2 and 50 full-time employees (or as many as 100 in some states) can purchase small group health insurance.

 Businesses typically purchase coverage through an insurance broker or the public Small Business Health Options (SHOP) marketplaces.

 Traditional group health insurance can be a good choice for small businesses because it's relatively easy to obtain, and most employees are already familiar with how it works.

 However, premium prices can be a challenge.
 Traditional group health insurance costs reached $15,375 per employee family in 2020 for businesses with fewer than 500 employees.
 This is simply out of reach for most small businesses.

 Pairing an integrated HRA with small group health insurance